 The supermarket is stocked with green bananas, but you need sweet, ripe ones today.
-So how do you make a banana ripen faster?
+So, how do you make a banana ripen faster?

 First, understand how bananas ripen.
-Ethylene, a gas found in lots of fruits and vegetables, is responsible for the ripening process, which can take 24 hours to a week.
-Green bananas are under-ripe and haven’t yet turned all their starches into sugar-that’s why biting into one tastes more like a raw potato than a tropical fruit.
+Ethylene, a gas found in lots of fruits and vegetables, is responsible for the ripening process, which can take 24 hours to one week.
+Green bananas are under-ripe and haven’t yet turned all their starches into sugar—that’s why biting into one tastes more like a raw potato than a tropical fruit.

 To make bananas ripen faster, boost the effects of ethylene by enclosing the fruits in a folded paper bag.
 Extra points if you have other ripe fruit, like apples, you can add to the bag, which also release ethylene.

 Your thick-skinned green bananas will soften and turn yellow, then develop brown freckles, and finally turn brown or black.
 Yellow bananas with brown spotting are sweet and delicious to eat fresh.
 Dark bananas are ultra soft and sweet, ideal for baking cakes and breads.
 Check on them daily to see if they’ve ripened enough.